psp-codes/reduced-decoy-ensemble/README.md

 ### energy_comparison.py
 Calculates and plots energy comparison results.

-__Output:__ The outputs are size, minimum energy distance, average energy distance, standard deviation energy distance of the original and the reduced ensembles.
+__Output:__ The outputs are minimum energy, average energy, and diameter (the difference between the highest and lowest energy) energy of the original and the reduced ensembles.
 The code also outputs a plot in .png and .pdf formats to visualize the distribution of energy distances for the original and the reduced ensembles.

 __Input:__ Uses /configs/energy_comparison.ini file for inputs.
 The inputs represented by key-value pairs in the /configs/energy_comparison.ini file are explained below for each key.